When we’re using macOS, sometime we need to open an application in another language because of bad localization.

 Open terminal, and type

 defaults write $(mdls -name kMDItemCFBundleIdentifier -raw /Applications/QQ.app) AppleLanguages "(zh-Hans)"

 You need to update

 (zh-Hans) is the desired language name.
 To find out all languages this application supports, open its content package, and find those languages name under

-The method above is to change default language, but if you only want to change language for one-time use.
+The way above is to change default language permanently, but however if you only want to change language for one-time use.
 Try this free application, Language Switcher.
 It can help you open any application from its support languages.
-The bad thing is that it only support one-time use, you will still see the system language if you open next time.
+The bad thing is that it only support one-time use, you will still see the system dafault language if you open next time.

 This is the end of post